valyakin/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

     <p>First, make sure you have the latest version of the wallet.
 If it prompts you to replace order
     providers/witnesses on startup, you should replace any old addresses as you might not be able to transact from light wallets if your list of Order Providers differs too much from the hub that your wallet is connected to.
-    If you still experience problems, head over to the <a target="_blank" href="">Obyte Discord</a> and provide details of the problem in the #helpdesk channel.</p>
+    If you still experience problems, head over to the <a target="_blank" href="https://discord.obyte.org">Obyte Discord</a> and provide details of the problem in the #helpdesk channel.</p>
 </div>

 <div class="white-block">
     <h4>Is there a transaction fee on Obyte?</h4>
     <p>
         Yes, every transaction must pay a small fee to send transactions to the DAG.
 The amount of Bytes in transaction fee is determined by the size of your transaction.
-For example, if your transaction's data consumes 700 bytes of disk space, the fee to submit that transaction to the DAG will be 700 Bytes of the currency.
+For example, if your transaction's data consumes 800 bytes of disk space, the fee to submit that transaction to the DAG will be 800 Bytes of the currency.
 This allows for low, predictable fees.
     </p>
-    <p>A typical payment transaction takes about 600 bytes, which is about $0.00001 at the current rate.</p>
+    <p>A typical payment transaction takes about 800 bytes, which is about $0.00001 at the current rate.</p>
 </div>

 <div class="white-block">